-3.2.2 Subjectivity-Free, Time-Varying Dictionaries
+2.2.2 Subjectivity-Free, Time-Varying Dictionaries

 Next, we use these decade-specific language models to generate time-varying dictionaries that contain keywords that are closely related to ESG issues, as semantically used in each decade.
-To ensure that the time-variation in the dictionaries is not driven by our subjective judgement of which environmental and social problems ought to have been important in different time periods, we start from a "universal", or time-invariant set of seed words that we can feed to the Word2Vec models.
-We choose these initial seed words carefully, such that they not only appear in every decade of our corpus, but can also be unambiguously interpreted as issues pertaining to E&S issues.
+To ensure that the time-variation in the dictionaries is not driven by our subjective judgement of which environmental and social issues ought to have been important in different time periods, we start from a "universal", or time-invariant set of seed words that we can feed to the Word2Vec models.
+We choose these initial seed words carefully, such that they not only appear in every decade of our corpus, but can also be unambiguously interpreted as issues pertaining to environmental and social problems.
 These seed words are pollution, inequality, and discrimination.
-These words have been used throughout history with relatively little semantic ambiguity and are categorically general enough such that they may be related to many facets of the same broad category.
-For example, the word "pollution" may be related to many types of environmental externalities such as water pollution, air pollution, or greenhouse gas emissions.
-Similarly, "inequality" or "discrimination" may be related to class conflicts along various dimensions such as wealth, gender, or race.
-Depending on which specific topics were particularly relevant in different points of history, these same seed words would span different sets of contextually similar words when they are fed to decade-specific Word2Vec models.
-We use the Word2Vec models to span time-varying dictionaries by identifying the top 100 words and phrases with the highest cosine similarity scores for each seed word within each decade.
-To ensure that our dictionaries are not polluted by generic words or phrases that are used often in sentences, we drop keywords that are in the top 50 in terms of frequency of use, but also in the bottom 50 in terms of their cosine similarity scores.
+We then use the Word2Vec models to span time-varying dictionaries by identifying the top 100 words and phrases with the highest cosine similarity scores for each seed word within each decade.
+To ensure that our dictionaries are not polluted by generic words or phrases that are used often in sentences, we drop keywords that are in the top 50 in terms of frequency of use, but in the bottom 50 in terms of their cosine similarity scores.
 We use this automated approach to trim the dictionary to minimize the influence of subjective judgement on dictionary context.